FILL OUT THE FORM BELOW & ALLOW US TO TAKE YOUR SEO SERVICES FOR PARENTING BLOGS TO A WHOLE NEW LEVEL!

 • a sitemap Create a sitemap and submit it to search engines.
 I used to believe that this was far too difficult for a complete noob like me to find out.
 Then I discovered the Google XML Sitemap Generator, which is a plugin.
 Find it, add it, trigger it, change the settings, and you’re done!
 It will update your sitemap and notify search engines of any changes.
 What is the purpose of a sitemap?
 It’s yet another aspect that contributes to your site’s “search engine friendliness.”

 • The speed of the website.
 Your tourists would be happier if your site loads quickly.
 Google needs happy users to its website.
 This is a win-win situation.
 I’m not going to go through any of the particulars right now.
-However, tools like GTMetrix can analyse your site’s speed and show you a variety of options for improving it.
+However, tools like GTMetrix can analyze your site’s speed and show you a variety of options for improving it.

 • Responsiveness to mobile devices.
 You’ve probably found a connection between improved SEO and user-friendliness… Yes, that’s it!
 The ability to respond to mobile devices is becoming increasingly necessary.
 The majority of website themes are now mobile-responsive by default.
 If you’re not sure, you can check the responsiveness of your site and how it looks on various screens here.